 Meeting Details

-• Time – meeting from 9.30am, to allow time to sign-in, grab a coffee and stretch your legs.
-The walk will head out at 9.45am.
+- Time – from 9.15am, to allow time to sign-in.
+The walk will head out from the train station at 9.30am.

 Walk Details

-• Distance – the walk is approx. 10kms long, it is a circular walk starting and ending at Carrapateira village.
+- Distance – the walk is approx. 7kms long, it is a circular walk (starting and ending at Mexilhoeira Grande train station).

-• Pace – it should take between 2.5 to 3 hours to complete, including short stops to take on water and gather the pack.
+- Pace – it should take approx. 2 hours to complete, including short stops to take on water and gather the pack.

-• Essential equipment – drinking water, sunscreen and good/appropriate footwear.
+- Essential equipment – drinking water and good/appropriate footwear.

-• Recommended equipment includes – (depending on the weather) sunglasses, a hat, insect repellent, layers for warmth, a waterproof coat, spare socks! for some a walking stick is a good idea, especially on walks with sharper climbs or descents.
+- Recommended walking equipment includes – (depending on the weather) sun cream, sunglasses, a hat, insect repellent, layers for warmth and a waterproof coat.
+For some a walking stick is a good idea, especially on walks with sharper climbs or descents.

 Etiquette

-• The walks are free social meetups, led by a volunteer and those attending will be expected to assume responsibility for their own transport, equipment, health, walking ability, liability, refreshments, guests, dogs etc. – participants will be asked to complete a registration sheet before the walk, which will include a liability waiver.
+- The walks are free social meetups, led by a volunteer and those attending will be expected to assume responsibility for their own transport, equipment, health, walking ability, liability, refreshments, guests, dogs etc. – participants will be asked to complete a registration sheet before their first walk, which will include a liability waiver.

-• Members are welcome to bring guests for one walk, which we hope will encourage them to sign up for membership and walk with us again.
+- Members are welcome to bring guests, which we hope will encourage them to sign up for membership and walk with us again.

 We look forward to seeing you, regards, Madrugada AG.